mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_datamodel.md

 ### columnCount()

 Return an appropriate value depending on how you are organizing or representing your data.
 The Annotation Model, for example, returns the number of columns of data it has to display.

+## Loading/Adding to Data Loader and Data Manager

+If your data model will be loading data from a file, make sure that file type is included in DataLoader::loadFilePath() so the user can load in that file type.
+To save to a file, implement the function saveToFile() from the AbstractModel, and ensure that your file type is included in DataLoader::onSaveFilePressed().

+To add your model to the data manager, add it to either addModel or loadModel in AnalyzeData.h, depending on whether you will be loading data from inside the application or from a file.
+You need to define the type of data your model corresponds to, bidsviewmodel.h for possible types, or add a new one.